5 Privacy Trends for 2025: What to Watch For

 The size of your organization is irrelevant here.
 What matters is the size of your data processing operation.
 But as you're probably thinking, "large-scale" and "large volumes" are nebulous terms.
 Unfortunately, the GDPR doesn't offer clear definitions, so we must make our best guess for now (or until the regulation is amended or clarified in the courts).

 Like many organizations, you may use a cloud-based storage provider to house your data (like Microsoft Azure, Google Cloud, or Amazon Web Services).
 This practice does not off-load your data processing responsibilities to the cloud storage provider.
-Many organizations make the mistake of assuming their cloud storage providers are compliant, but that’s not always the case.
+Many organizations make the mistake of assuming their cloud storage providers are GDPR compliant, but that’s not always the case.

 Remember, the purpose behind GDPR is to protect consumers on data privacy issues.
 It's an ambitious, far-reaching piece of legislation designed to safeguard the public’s privacy and provide agency over their data.